stefsmit/UVA2019/Technish_Ontwerp.md

 **Profile Page**
 <br>
 On the profile page users will see their own name, liked cars and reviews they have submitted.
-This page must be accessible to everyone, users are not required to be logged in to be able to see other people's profile.
+This page must be accesable to everyone, users are not required to be logged in to be able to see other people's profile.

 **Car Page**
 <br>